Foreign travel advice

 In 2015, Daesh announced the establishment of an affiliate in the North Caucasus.
 Many rebel leaders announced they had switched their allegiance to Daesh.
 Daesh North Caucasus has claimed responsibility for a number of small-scale attacks, mainly in Dagestan, targeting law enforcement personnel.

-In August 2016, Daesh claimed an attack in which two traffic police were killed in Moscow.
 Russian authorities announced in December 2016 that the leader of Daesh North Caucasus had been killed in a counter-terrorism operation in Dagestan.

 In 2016, the Russian authorities conducted several high profile raids against alleged Daesh-linked individuals in cities across Russia, including St Petersburg, Ekaterinburg and Moscow.